Elliot Simões: Barnsley

 Simões signed for Barnsley in January 2019, signing a three-and-a-half-year contract.
 He made his senior debut for Barnsley on 19 September, appearing as a substitute for the last 10 minutes of the match.
 He scored his first goal for Barnsley on 2 January 2020 in a 2–1 defeat to Derby County.
 In January 2021 he moved on loan to Doncaster Rovers until the end of the 2020–21 season.

 Nancy

 In August 2021 he was signed by French club Nancy for an undisclosed fee.
 On 14 November, Simões made his Nancy debut in a 3–1 victory in the Coupe de France over Lorraine de Plantiéres.
 On 27 November, he scored his first goal for the club in the following round of the cup, in a 1–0 victory over Soleil Bischheim.
 He made his league debut on 5 March 2022, in a 0–1 home defeat to Grenoble Foot.

 Salford City

 In July 2022, he returned to England to sign a one-year contract with EFL League Two side Salford City.

+Al-Qaisumah

+On 12 July 2023, Simões joined Saudi First Division League club Al-Qaisumah.

+Al-Muharraq

+In July 2025 he signed for Bahraini club Al-Muharraq.

 International career

-In October 2020, Simões was called up by the Angolan national team.
+In October 2020, Simões was called up to the Angola national team.
 He made his debut on 13 October 2020 as a 78th minute substitution during a friendly match against Mozambique.